Begonia boliviensis 'Bonfire'

 Group/Class: Wax Begonia

-Bonfire Begonia features dainty nodding tomato-orange bell-shaped flowers at the ends of the stems from mid spring to mid fall.
+Bonfire Begonia features dainty nodding scarlet bell-shaped flowers at the ends of the stems from mid spring to mid fall.
 Its attractive serrated narrow leaves remain green in colour with distinctive red edges throughout the year.
 The fruit is not ornamentally significant.

 Bonfire Begonia is an herbaceous evergreen perennial with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.